Asian palm civet: Threats

-Hunting

-In some parts of its range Asian palm civets are hunted for bushmeat and the pet trade.
-In southern China it is extensively hunted and trapped.
-Dead individuals were found with local tribes where it is killed for its meat, in Coimbatore, Tamil Nadu, and Agra, Uttar Pradesh, between 1998 and 2003 in India.
+Since 2008, the Asian palm civet is IUCN Red Listed as Least Concern.
+The global population was thought to be large and unlikely to be declining as of 2008.
+It is threatened by hunting and trapping, in particular in southern China; in some parts of India, some ethnic tribes kill and consume its meat.

 The oil extracted from small pieces of the meat, kept in linseed oil in a closed earthen pot and regularly sunned, is used indigenously as a cure for scabies.

-Kopi luwak

-Kopi luwak is coffee prepared using coffee beans that have been subjected to ingestion and fermentation in the gastrointestinal tract of the Asian palm civet, which is called luwak in Indonesia.
-Caffeine content in both Arabica and Robusta luwak coffee is lower than in unfermented coffee.
-Large deformation mechanical rheology testing revealed that civet coffee beans are harder and more brittle in nature than their control counterparts indicating that digestive juices enter into the beans and modify the micro-structural properties of these beans.
-Proteolytic enzymes cause substantial breakdown of storage proteins.

-Kopi luwak is traditionally made from the faeces of wild civets, however, due to it becoming a trendy drink, civets are being increasingly captured from the wild and fed coffee beans to mass-produce this blend.
-Many of these civets are housed in battery cage systems which have been criticised on animal welfare grounds.
-The impact of the demand for this fashionable coffee on wild palm civet populations is yet unknown but may constitute a significant threat.
-In Indonesia, the demand for Asian palm civets appears to be in violation of the quota set for pets.
+In Indonesia, it is threatened by poaching and the illegal wildlife trade; buyers use it for the production of kopi luwak made from coffee beans digested and excreted by Asian palm civets.
+They are housed in battery cage systems, which have been criticised on animal welfare grounds.

+In some parts of its range, Asian palm civets are hunted for bushmeat and the pet trade.

 Conservation

-Paradoxurus hermaphroditus is listed on CITES Appendix III.
+The Asian palm civet is listed on CITES Appendix III.
 There is a quota in place in Indonesia, precluding trade from certain areas, setting a cap on the number of civets that can be taken from the wild, and allowing only 10% of those removed from the wild to be sold domestically.
 This quota is largely ignored by hunters and traders and is not enforced by authorities.
 This species has become popular as a pet in Indonesia in recent years, causing a rise in the numbers found in markets in Java and Bali.
 The majority of the animals sold as pets originate from the wild.
 The high numbers of animals seen, lack of adherence to the quota and lack of enforcement of the laws are causes for conservation concern.

-Taxonomy
+Taxonomy and evolution

 Viverra hermaphrodita was the scientific name proposed by Peter Simon Pallas in 1777.
 It is the nominate subspecies and ranges in Sri Lanka and southern India as far north as the Narbada River.

 Several zoological specimens were described between 1820 and 1992: